-3. Past and present EIFL-PLIP grantee libraries may not apply for an Innovation Award for the EIFL-PLIP-funded service.
-However, they may submit an application for a service not funded by EIFL-PLIP and that qualifies for this award category.
-Past EIFL Public Library Innovation Award winners may not apply for a service that has received an EIFL innovation award in the past, but may submit an application for a different service.
+3. Past and present EIFL-PLIP grantee libraries may not apply for an Innovation Award for an EIFL-PLIP-funded training programme.
+However, they may submit an application for a training programme not funded by EIFL-PLIP that qualifies for this award category.
+Past EIFL Public Library Innovation Award winners may not apply for a training programme that has received an EIFL innovation award in the past, but may submit an application for a different training programme.

 4. If you decide to submit your application in writing, make sure that:

 - You fill in the Application form in full.

 - Your application is supported by 3 photos.

 5. If you decide to submit your application in video format, make sure that: